vimalmenon/backend.completeautomate/README.md

 - [ ] Agent to analyze result
   - [ ] Add AI review step for generated answers
   - [ ] Agent to review tasks (only once)
-- [ ] Standardize the Image Generation
-  - [ ] Make the Image generation more generic to be used

 - [x] Improve Task
   - [x] Need to find something better than `OWNER` in JobEnum
   - [x] Do we need `created by` or maybe use str in `TaskData`